ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**3.3.1**

+- Fixed Lemurian's Claw breaking other targetable equipments.
+- Balance pass:
+	- Quantum Recombobulator now provides an option, enabled by default, to retain category of recombobulated interactables (e.g. cannot turn a chest into a shrine, or a printer into a non-printer).
+- Slightly improved Quantum Recombobulator per-frame search performance.
+- Updated TILER2 dependency to 7.2.1.
+	- Fixes Item Drone name modification showing item type only appearing for the host in multiplayer.
+	- Fixes a mostly harmless NRE after using Quantum Recombobulator.

 **3.3.0**

 - New content: